Fabronaut/Project-Swift/README.md

 1. When the game is finished with either a win or death result the following occurs:
 1. They are given a stat sheet for the round they played.
 1. Option to play again or go to the Main menu.
+1. The Cycle repeats until the player wants to quit the application